Aditya-Techsphere/Aditya-Techsphere/README.md

-# Hi there! 👋 I'm ADITYA NEURALPATH
+# Hi there! 👋 I'm ADITYA

 I'm a passionate Software Developer, a recent Computer Science graduate, and a Statistical Analyst with a keen interest in quantitative analysis. 🚀